rpaschoal/ng-chat/README.md

 * [customTheme]{string}: Source URL of the stylesheet asset to use for custom CSS styles.
 Works with assets relative to the project using ng-chat.
 * [showMessageDate]{boolean}: Shows the date in which a message was sent.
 Default is true.
 * [messageDatePipeFormat]{string}: The format for the pipe that is used when rendering the date in which a message was sent.
 Default is "short".
+* [groupAdapter]{IChatGroupAdapter}: A group adapter implementation to enable group chat.

 __Localization__
 * [messagePlaceholder]{string}: The placeholder that is displayed in the text input on each chat window.
 Default is "Type a message".